Morocco's king says boy, 5, trapped in deep well has died

 For three days, search crews used bulldozers to dig a parallel ditch.
 Then on Friday, they started excavating a horizontal tunnel to reach the trapped boy.
 Morocco’s MAP news agency said that experts in topographical engineering were called upon for help.

-Temrani, speaking to local television 2M, said Saturday that rescuers had just two meters (yards) left to dig to reach the hole where the boy is trapped.
+Temrani, speaking to local television 2M, said Saturday that rescuers had just two meters (yards) left to dig to reach the hole where the boy had been trapped.

 “The diggers encountered a hard rock on their way, and were therefore very careful to avoid any landslides or cracks,” he said.
 “It took about five hours to get rid of the rock because the digging was slow and was done in a careful way to avoid creating cracks in the hole from below, which could threaten the life of the child as well as the rescue workers.”